dch/glazier/README.md

     # optional, use suitable tag here
     # git checkout --track origin/2.0.x
-    git clean -fdx && git reset --hard powershell .\configure.ps1 -WithCurl
+    git clean -fdx && git reset --hard powershell -ExecutionPolicy Bypass .\configure.ps1 -WithCurl
-    :: build and run tests, to be moved into NMakefile rebar compile
-    copy src\couch\priv\couchjs.exe bin
+    make -f Makefile.win check

+This will build a development version of CouchDB runnable via

-    python dev\run -n1 --with-admin-party-please python test\javascript\run
+    python dev\run <-n1> <--with-admin-party-please>

-This will produce a working CouchDB installation inside `$ERL_TOP/release/win32` that you can run directly, and also a full installer inside `$COUCH_TOP/etc/windows/` to transfer to other systems, without the build chain dependencies.

-Glazier prints out minimal instructions to transfer the logs and other files to a release directory of your choice.
-I typically use this when building from git to keep track of snapshots, and different erlang or couch build configurations.
+TODO: Fix make release

+To build a self-contained CouchDB installation (also known as an Erlang _release_), after running the above use:

+    make -f Makefile.win release

+## Installer

+The installer is built using WiX and creates a full Windows .msi installer package.
+The installer optionalkl sets up CouchDB running as a Windows Service.

+TODO: Complete installer work

 # Appendix

 ## Why Glazier?

-I first got involved with CouchDB around 0.7.
-Only having a low-spec Windows PC to develop on, and no CouchDB Cloud provider being available, I tried to build CouchDB myself.
-It was hard going, and most of the frustration was trying to get the core Erlang environment set up and compiling without needing to buy Microsoft's expensive but excellent Visual Studio tools myself.
-Once Erlang was working I found many of the pre-requisite modules such as cURL, Zlib, OpenSSL, Mozilla's SpiderMonkey JavaScript engine, and IBM's ICU were not available at a consistent compiler and VC runtime release.
+@dch first got involved with CouchDB around 0.7.
+Only having a low-spec Windows PC to develop on, and no CouchDB Cloud provider being available, he tried to build CouchDB himself.
+It was hard going, and most of the frustration was trying to get the core Erlang environment set up and compiling without needing to buy Microsoft's expensive but excellent Visual Studio tools.
+Once Erlang was working he found many of the pre-requisite modules such as cURL, Zlib, OpenSSL, Mozilla's SpiderMonkey JavaScript engine, and IBM's ICU were not available at a consistent compiler and VC runtime release.

-There is a branch of glazier that was used to build each CouchDB release.
+There is a branch of glazier that has been used to build each CouchDB release.
-I'm in the process of migrating a large portion of the setup scripts to use [Chocolatey] for installing pre-requisites.

 ## UNIX-friendly shell details